theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-january-2021/index.md

 - Discord/snannerb: https://teespring.com/100-premium-quanta
 - Discord/You: https://teespring.com/qrl-it-s-a-shor-thing-blue

 Those not your style?
-Our full entries can be seen in [Merchandise Contest Entries Blog](/blog/newqrl-merchandise-design-contest-entries)
+Our full list of entries can be seen in [Merchandise Contest Entries Blog](/blog/newqrl-merchandise-design-contest-entries)

 ### Podcast: Mike Strike and the Quantum Resistant Ledger – Episode 26 [Hybrid]